 Management reviews Adjusted EBITDA, a non-GAAP measure, which excludes non-cash items and items that do not reflect management's assessment of ongoing business performance of our operating segments.
-Management defines Adjusted EBITDA as net income (loss) before interest, tax expense, depreciation and amortization adjusted for: share of loss from equity accounted investments; impairment loss on goodwill and intangible assets; impairment loss on long-lived assets; (gain) loss on revaluation of derivative liabilities; (gain) loss on revaluation of financial instruments; transaction costs related to strategic projects; impairment loss on other investments; foreign currency transaction loss; other, net; loss from discontinued operations; restructuring costs; share-based compensation; and review costs related to the restatements of our 2019 and 2021 interim financial statements, including the costs related to our responses to the reviews of such interim financial statements by various regulatory authorities and legal costs defending shareholder class action complaints brought against us as a result of the 2019 restatement (see Part II, Item 1 "Legal Proceedings" of this Quarterly Report for a discussion of the regulatory reviews and shareholder class action complaints relating to the restatements of the second quarter 2021 interim financial statements).
+Management defines Adjusted EBITDA as net income (loss) before interest, tax expense, depreciation and amortization adjusted for: share of loss from equity accounted investments; impairment loss on goodwill and intangible assets; impairment loss on long-lived assets; (gain) loss on revaluation of derivative liabilities; (gain) loss on revaluation of financial instruments; transaction costs related to strategic projects; impairment loss on other investments; foreign currency transaction loss; other, net; loss from discontinued operations; restructuring costs; share-based compensation; and review costs related to the restatements of our 2019 and 2021 interim financial statements, including the costs related to our responses to the reviews of such interim financial statements by various regulatory authorities and legal costs defending shareholder class action complaints brought against us as a result of the 2019 restatement (see Part II, Item 1 "Legal Proceedings" of this Quarterly Report for a discussion of the regulatory reviews relating to the restatements of the second quarter 2021 interim financial statements).
 Impairment loss on other investments has been included as an adjustment to Adjusted EBITDA due to the PharmaCann Option impairment analysis.
-Foreign currency transaction loss has been included as an adjustment to Adjusted EBITDA in light of the Realignment and the exit from the Stayner Facility.
+Foreign currency transaction loss has been included as an adjustment to Adjusted EBITDA for the anticipated settlement of intercompany loans denominated in foreign currencies.
+Additionally, restructuring costs have been included as an adjustment to Adjusted EBITDA in light of the Realignment and the exit from the Stayner Facility.